 My brother, who owns his own wine label, is an example of someone who created a profile using his name (Larry Schaffer) and not his company name (Tercero Wines).
 As you can see from his profile, he includes enough information on his profile to get you interested in his company without flat-out advertising it.
 And thus people who would want to connect with Larry would naturally want to know more about his wine label, don’t you think?

-If you are a business owner and you want to register your company name on LinkedIn, instead of using your company name for your profile name you can simply register your name in the LinkedIn Company Directory, and you can find out how to do so here.
+If you are a business owner and you want to register your company name on LinkedIn, instead of using your company name for your profile name you can simply register your name in the LinkedIn Company Directory.
 In this way, if people are searching for companies with your expertise, you can be found.